 St Patrick’s College recognises that a range of specific learning difficulties including dyslexia, dyspraxia, ADHD, Asperger’s and those with auditory and visual processing delays experience can have a significant impact on school life.
 Our school is committed to addressing this.
 These students do not attract any funding.
 They are fully mainstreamed and are supported by the Learning Support Department and in some cases also receive teacher aide support.

 There are a number of alternative classes that focus on students who have difficulties learning.
 Time spent in preparation for assessments will be based on the learning styles and abilities of the students.
 In some classes, there is Tutor support for small groups.
-For Level 1, 2 and 3 students who have qualified for NZQA Special Assessment Conditions will receive reader/writer support.
+For Level 1, 2 and 3 students who have qualified for NZQA Special Assessment Conditions will receive exam support.

 Special Assessment Conditions (SACs)